How to Digitize Old Photos & Bring Them Back to Life

 Having your printed images scanned is the most reliable way to keep them safe and accessible for years to come.
 By scanning photos onto a computer or other device, you may rest assured that even if the physical prints are lost, you will always have a digital copy of your memories.

 You may be weighing your alternatives for converting photographs into digital format.
-Print photographs are often digitized using one of three methods: smartphone scanning, scanning using a specific scanner or sending photographs to a digitization service to make the greatest choice for yourself and your pictures.
+Print photographs are often digitized using the following methods.

 Scanning at Home with a Scanner App